MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 With Azure Stack Hub, you run cloud services on-premises.
 You can run Azure IaaS and PaaS services on-premises to consistently build and run cloud apps anywhere, managed with the Azure portal on-premises.

 With Azure Stack HCI, you run virtualized workloads on-premises, managed with Windows Admin Center and familiar Windows Server tools.
-You can optionally connect to Azure for hybrid scenarios like cloud-based site recovery, monitoring, and others.
+You can optionally connect to Azure for hybrid scenarios like cloud-based Site Recovery, monitoring, and others.

 ### Why is Microsoft bringing its HCI offering to the Azure Stack family?

 Microsoft's hyperconverged technology is already the foundation of Azure Stack Hub.

 Many Microsoft customers have complex IT environments and our goal is to provide solutions that meet them where they are with the right technology for the right business need.
 Azure Stack HCI is an evolution of the Windows Server 2016-based Windows Server Software-Defined (WSSD) solutions previously available from our hardware partners.
-We brought it into the Azure Stack family because we have started to offer new options to connect seamlessly with Azure for infrastructure management services.
+We brought it into the Azure Stack family because we've started to offer new options to connect seamlessly with Azure for infrastructure management services.

 ### Does Azure Stack HCI need to be connected to Azure?